codeimmortal/restify-api-validator/README.md

 module.exports = server;
 ```

-For more complex staructure like this you can do validation
+For more complex structure like this you can do validation

 if you have json structure like this